alanjohnck/AI_hub_Application/README.md

 2. Features:

 --->"Text Extraction: Extract Text from large texts and covert to Small summary using AI."

---->"Text-to-Speech: Convert extracted text into spoken words."
+--->"Text-to-Speech: Convert extracted text into spoken words.we can listen to words by clicking get voice button and we can analyse and learn."